-At June 30, 2014, our unsecured debt consisted of \$14.4 billion of senior unsecured notes of the Operating Partnership, net of discounts, \$652.2 million outstanding under the Operating Partnership's \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$219.5 million outstanding under the Operating Partnership's \$2.0 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and \$240.0 million outstanding under an unsecured term loan.
+At June 30, 2014, our unsecured debt consisted of \$14.4 billion of senior unsecured notes, net of discounts, \$652.2 million outstanding under our \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$219.5 million outstanding under our \$2.0 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and

+\$240.0 million outstanding under an unsecured term loan.
 At June 30, 2014, the Credit Facility had a capacity of \$4.0 billion including a \$2.0 billion multicurrency tranche, an initial maturity of June 30, 2018, an interest rate of LIBOR plus 80 basis points and an additional facility fee of 10 basis points.
 In addition, the Credit Facility provides for a money-market competitive bid option program that allows us to hold auctions to achieve lower pricing for short term borrowings.
 The entire balance on the Credit Facility at June 30, 2014 consisted of Euro-denominated borrowings and the entire balance on the Supplemental Facility on such date consisted of Yen-denominated borrowings, both of which are designated as net investment hedges of our international investments.